julianlk522/trivia-game/README.md

 <br>

-🔐 When you start the app you will have the option to create a new account with a name, username and password.
+🔐 When you start the app you will have the option to create a new account with a _name_, _username_ and _password_.

--   This will allow you to store your scores so that they can appear on the daily score leaderboards along with your chosen name.
+-   This will allow you to store your scores so that they can appear on the daily score leaderboards along with your chosen _name_.

 <div align='center' style="margin: 1rem 0"><img src='readme/signup.webp' alt='Auth screen' width='300' /></div>